Sami-gh05/AP-Final-Project/README.md

 - **📦 product:** Represents product-related data and operations.
 - **🏪 shop:** Manages main operations of the online shop.

+    **Within the code, a validation procedure is implemented in which the validation of inputs will be checked.**

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improving this project, feel free to open an issue or create a pull request.